davinsyabanp/ppb-ai-chatbot/README.md

 - **Never commit your `.env` file or secret keys**
 - `.gitignore` is set up to ignore secrets, data, and generated files
 - Use a separate environment for development and production
+- Admin authentication required for sensitive operations
 - Regularly update dependencies

 ---

 ## Troubleshooting

-- **Ollama timeout or memory errors:**
-  - Use a smaller model (e.g., `llama3.2:3b`)
-  - Increase timeout in `ollama_evaluation.py` if needed
-  - Ensure your machine has enough RAM/CPU
 - **Vector store not found:**
-  - Run `python ingest.py` to create the vector store
+  - Upload files through the admin dashboard and click "Embed Data"
 - **API key errors:**
   - Check your `.env` file for correct keys
-- **Evaluation script errors:**
-  - Ensure all dependencies are installed (`pip install -r requirements.txt openpyxl`)
-  - Check for error messages in the terminal
+- **Admin login issues:**
+  - Run `python main.py init-db` to create admin user
 - **Tailwind CSS build errors:**
   - Ensure Node.js and npm are installed
   - Run `npm install` before building CSS